edvisor-io/web-client-e2e/README.md

 #### To set up the server:

-1. Navigate to the api-server repo and run `npm install -g gulp`
+1. Run `npm install -g gulp`.
+Navigate to the api-server repo.

 2. Symlink client directory to the /client folder in api-server